smaclell/smaclell.github.io/_drafts/essential-configuration.md

 **Provide defaults wherever possible.** Defaults improve the "out of the box" experience and good defaults let most customers not care about a setting.
 Again if every client uses the default then it becomes a good candidate to remove completely.
-Another technique is configuring a groups of options that can be used together.
+Another technique is configuring groups of options that can be used together.
 In some systems we have used hierarchical settings to provide more flexible defaults or layering.
 We learnt this technique from [hiera][hiera] when first adopting Puppet and have tried to apply it when it